ToanQPham/ToanQPham.github.io/_posts/2019-11-27-irrep-semidirect-product.md

 layout: post
 title: "Irreducible representation of semidirect product by abelian group"
 categories:
-- Representation Theory
+- mathematics
 tag:
-- Group Representation
+- representation theory
 ---

 I would like the write down the argument of $\S 8.2$